tyr7z/zombsroyale/src/content/docs/platforms/launcher.md

 | id   | manifest id | yes      |

 ##### **GET** /asset/content/*:sha1-hash:*
 **Description:** When the launcher downloads a file with this endpoint, it comes encrypted, so it has to decrypt it with a XOR key (it is the same for every file and every game version).
-Hint: 0 ^ key = key.

 ## Finding the launcher's XOR key